The use of mRNA in biology

-It started in 1961, when Brenner and colleagues described the presence of an unstable intermediate molecule that copies the information encoded by the DNA and directs the synthesis of proteins: RNA.
-The group around Brenner worked with virus-infected cells and analysed the gene expression (Brenner et al., 1961).
+Discovery of mRNA: It started in 1961, when Brenner and colleagues described the presence of an unstable intermediate molecule that copies the information encoded by the DNA and directs the synthesis of proteins: RNA.
+The group around Brenner worked with virus-infected cells and analysed the gene expression.
+They concluded that the protein-encoding information is not present in stable ribosomal RNA.
+Instead, a transient RNA molecule acts as a transcript of the genetic code.
+This RNA was termed messenger RNA (mRNA).
+Ribosomes synthesise proteins according to the information dictated by mRNA (Brenner et al., 1961).

-In 1963, Issac et al. demonstrated that viral nucleic acids induce the production of interferon in infected cells (Isaacs et al., 1963).
+Nucleic acids can induce interferon production: In 1963, Isaacs et al. demonstrated that viral nucleic acids can induce the production of interferon in infected chick, rabbit, and mouse cells.
+The production of interferon supports the fact that nucleic acid is considered foreign to the cell (Isaacs et al., 1963).

-Moreover, in 1984, experimental work showed that any desired cDNA can be utilised for the synthesis of functional mRNAs and, consequently, the synthesis of proteins (Krieg and Melton, 1984).
+SP6 and T7 RNA polymerase: Moreover, in 1984, experimental work showed that any desired cDNA can be utilised for the synthesis of functional mRNAs and, consequently, the synthesis of proteins (Krieg and Melton, 1984).
 In light of this work, SP6 RNA polymerase was eventually commercialised.
+In addition to SP6 polymerase, researchers extracted and purified T7 RNA polymerase.
+In 1985, they also designed a T7 polymerase-promoter complex for the controlled expression of specific genes that is still used today (in upgraded form) (Tabor & Richardson, 1985).
 These pioneer experiments lead to an unstoppable series of practical work concerning mRNA delivery and commercialisation.

 The rise: mRNA as a therapeutic agent